mldias23i/django3-password-generator/README.md

   SECRET_KEY = '<your-secret-key>'

   Replace <your-secret-key> with your own secret key.
 Make sure to keep it confidential and do not share it publicly.
+  Check the file additional_instructions.md to see how can you access your own secret key.

 ###Running the Application